There are people who inspire me. Maybe they'll inspire you too.

 Rainey composes, writes, and performs country, rock, and jazz.
 She wrote, directed and starred in a musical about the Hunchback of Notre Dame.
 She paints.
 She writes poetry and stories.
 Formidable talent, this woman.
 As a singer/songwriter, she's done everything from busking on street corners in New Orleans to opening for Johnny Halliday on tour in Europe.
 You can find her music at raineyonline.com.

 Jon Zahourek gave up painting some years ago to focus on his pioneering way of teaching anatomy (human, equine, and canine).
 I know his revolutionary teaching is important, but I hope he still paints privately.
-His paintings were/are extraordinary.
+His paintings were and I hope still are, extraordinary.
 As an expert on anatomy as well as painting, Jon was teaching at four of New York's major art schools when I met him.
 And he was doing his own paintings in a converted firehouse across the Hudson, in Jersey.
 I went to a showing of his work at a museum on Staten Island, moving through room after room of the most extraordinary canvases, and found myself in tears, at the beauty of the work, and at the emptiness of those rooms.
-I was the only visitor to the show.
+I was the only person there.
 Decades later, the human form is back in favor in the art world.
 I'd love to see the turnout if there were a showing of his works now.

 I met Goody when we were both in a study that Marilyn Ferguson (The Aquarian Conspiracy) was doing to figure out what the commonalities might be among people who had created odd ventures.
 My odd venture was the Giraffe Heroes Project; Goody's was/is "Rimsky's," the Rimsky-Korsakoffee House, and the Sylvia Beach Hotel, a haven for book lovers.

-There was also a founder of United Artists, the founder of a chain of vegetarian restaurants, a guy who'd organized people to plant millions of trees...it was quite a group.
+The group included a founder of United Artists, the creator of a chain of vegetarian restaurants, a guy who'd organized people to plant millions of trees...it was quite a assortment.

 After putting us all through an array of tests—psychological, brain-use patterns, even handwriting—Ferguson assembled us all at her Pasadena home and presented each of us to the others.